Heiligetomate/ytuwu/README.md

 ## todos:
 - rate limiter
 - channel/artist browse and downlaod
-- should be a lib not a binary
 - more metadata
 - save chunks when crashing while downloading and continue the download afterwards
 - cache